xrstf/stalk/README.md

 stalk -n kube-system deployments
 ```

 Would watch all Deployments in the `kube-system` namespace.
+You can give the `-n` flag multiple times
+and it even supports glob expressions (e.g. `-n 'kube-*'`).

 ```bash
 stalk -n kube-system deployments,statefulsets,configmaps